DANS-KNAW/dans-frontend-framework/README.md

 The DANS framework is a monorepo, using Turbo and PNPM package management and Vite build tools.

 ## Structure
-Apps that are meant to run standalone are lockated in the **./apps** folder.
+Apps that are meant to run standalone are located in the **./apps** folder.
 Custom libraries that these apps can use are in **./packages**.

 ## Usage
 Management of packages is done with PNPM from the **root** folder.
 Make sure PNPM and Turbo are installed on your system.